qwefgh90/maplint/.github/Design.md

 > #### The evaluation of the Dynamic SQL
 >
 >
-> A new RawXMLMapper is a sql statement that parser can parse
+> A newly generated RawXMLMapper is a sql statement that parser can parse
 > by evaluating dynamic SQLs
 > and it keeps all original locations.
 >